-On appeal, petitioner argues that the record clearly supported a finding that his voluntary relinquishment of parental rights was based on fraud or duress.
-To support his claim, petitioner asserts "that his relinquishment was completely predicated on the knowledge that [the child's] grandmother would have complete control over" the child's visitation schedule.
-In essence, petitioner argues that he believed his relinquishment of parental rights was conditioned upon his ability to visit with the child and that the child would be adopted by the maternal grandmother.
-However, petitioner's admissions at the January of 2016 hearing contradict his argument.
-At that hearing, petitioner was informed that he had no unconditional right to continued visitation with the child and that he had no control over who ultimately adopted the child.
-Based upon these admissions and other portions of the record, the circuit court found that petitioner understood the effects of his actions in relinquishing her parental rights and that "there is NO EVIDENCE of any fraud or duress related to the decision or offering of the voluntary relinquishment of parental rights by either [parent]."
+On appeal, petitioner argues that the voluntary relinquishment of her parental rights was based on fraud or duress because she believed that she would be permitted to visit with the children after her relinquishment.
+However, it is clear from the record on appeal that petitioner was informed at the final hearing in January of 2016, prior to entering her relinquishment, that she had no right to visit the children thereafter and that her relinquishment was in no way conditioned upon her ability to visit or contact the children.
+Based upon these acknowledgements and other portions of the record, the circuit court found that petitioner understood the effects of her actions in relinquishing her parental rights and that "there is NO EVIDENCE of any fraud or duress related to the decision or offering of the voluntary relinquishment of parental rights by either [parent]."
 Having reviewed the record before us and the parties' arguments, we find no error in the circuit court's order denying petitioner's motion to reconsider his relinquishment based on duress or fraud.
 We agree with the circuit court that there is simply no evidence of fraud or duress in the record.